rey-dal/rey-dal.github.io/README.md

 - Update your name in the hero section
 - Change the description and subtitle to match your skills and experience
 - Update the social media links with your profiles
-- Add your own projects, experience and resume to the projects section
+- Add your own projects, experience and resume.
 - Add your contact information using Formspree

 ## Author